mhanauer/tech_cri_survey/README.md

 table_home_productive =
   gt(home_productive_dat) %>%
   tab_header(title = title_home_productive)%>%
   tab_footnote(footnote = "Respondents can select all that apply so count / percent can add up to more / less than total n / 100%.
-N is the total number who completed the survey according to REDCap and did not have missing data in any of the response options for each state.",  locations = cells_body(columns = vars(percent, n), rows = 1))%>% cols_label(type_productive = md("Response option"), n = md("N"), percent = md("Percent")) table_home_productive gtsave(table_home_productive, "table_home_productive.png")
+N is the total number who completed the survey according to REDCap, did not have missing data in any of the response options for each state, and stated they were working from home.",  locations = cells_body(columns = vars(percent, n), rows = 1))%>% cols_label(type_productive = md("Response option"), n = md("N"), percent = md("Percent")) table_home_productive gtsave(table_home_productive, "table_home_productive.png")